GatorStart and E-Verify

 How GatorStart Works

-GatorStart is triggered when a hire ePAF is initiated for all new employees with the exception of fellowships, courtesy appointments, foreign nationals and employees with an active record on the day prior to the new employee’s start date.
+GatorStart is triggered when a hire ePAF is initiated for all new employees with the exception of fellowships, courtesy appointments, and employees with an active record on the day prior to the new employee’s start date.
 Below is an instruction guide on additional actions hiring departments can take when using GatorStart.

 Electronic Version Submission